TheMaster3558/Forms/docs/walkthrough.rst

     .. image:: images/permissions.png

-Now the form will be sent in the specified channel.
+Now users can take the form with ``/takeform``.

 .. container:: .image

     .. image:: images/start_form.png

-Users that click on ``Start Form`` will see this.
+Users that start the form will see this.

 .. container:: .image